wp-plugins/lumia-testimonials/readme.txt

 So that others can share in the answer, please submit your support requests through the WordPress forums for [Lumia Testimonials ](http://wordpress.org/support/plugin/lumia_testimonial).

-If you want private or priority support, please [donate](http://weblumia.com/donate) at least $5 USD to cover my time.
+If you want private or priority support, please [donate](http://weblumia.com/donate).

 == Installation ==